MarvNC/StampNyaa/readme.md

 ## [🚀 Download](https://github.com/MarvNC/StampNyaa/releases)

-[Click here to go to the releases page](https://github.com/MarvNC/StampNyaa/releases) and download the appropriate installer for your operating system.
+[Click here to go to the releases page](https://github.com/MarvNC/StampNyaa/releases) and download the appropriate installer for your operating system in "Assets".

 ## 📚 About